The Best Men's Dive Watches

-What’s funny is that in the modern world someone wearing a dive watch won’t necessarily be a diver.
+What’s funny is that in the modern world a man wearing a dive watch won’t necessarily mean he's a diver.
 I know plenty of people that wear Rolex Submariners who have never gone deeper than 10 feet in a swimming pool.
 And you can’t blame them for it.
 Dive watches are designed to withstand some of the harshest conditions in the world.
 If an Omega Seamaster Professional can survive being taken to 300 feet by a saturation diver working in a habitat then it will definitely survive your next paddle boarding excursion down at the lake.

 However, at its core the dive watch is a tool for divers whose functionality could mean the difference between coming back to the surface safe and sound, or suffering through a crippling injury or even death.
 The purpose of a dive watch is simple; to time how long a diver has been underwater.